 Confusion may be due to a specific disorder ( see Table: Causes of Delirium Causes of Delirium ).
 However, it may develop or be exacerbated because the hospital setting exacerbates the effects of acute illness and age-related changes in cognition.
 For example, older patients who do not have their eyeglasses and hearing aids may become disoriented in a quiet, dimly lit hospital room.
 Patients may also become confused by hospital procedures, schedules (eg, frequent awakenings in strange settings and rooms), the effects of psychoactive drugs, exposure to anesthesia, and the stress of surgery or illness.
 In an intensive care unit, the constant light and noise can result in agitation Agitation, Confusion, and Neuromuscular Blockade in Critically Ill Patients Intensive care unit (ICU) patients are often agitated, confused, and uncomfortable.
 They can become delirious (ICU delirium).
 These symptoms are unpleasant for patients and often interfere with... read more , paranoid ideation, and mental and physical exhaustion.

 Family members can be asked to bring missing eyeglasses and hearing aids.
 Placing a wall clock, a calendar, and family photographs in the room can help keep patients oriented.
 The room should be lit well enough to enable patients to recognize what and who is in their room and where they are.
 When appropriate, staff and family members should periodically remind patients of the time and place.
 Procedures should be explained before and as they are done.
+Staff should identify themselves and their role when entering the room.

 Use of physical restraints is discouraged.
 For agitated patients, restraints invariably increase the level of agitation.
 Identifying and modifying risk factors for agitation and closely observing patients can help prevent or minimize it.
-Invasive and noninvasive devices attached to patients (eg, pulse oximeters, urinary catheters, IV lines) can also cause agitation; the risk:benefit ratio of these interventions should considered.
+Invasive and noninvasive devices attached to patients (eg, pulse oximeters, urinary catheters, IV lines) can also cause agitation; the risk:benefit ratio of these interventions should be considered.

 Pressure injuries Pressure Injuries Pressure injuries are areas of necrosis and often ulceration (also called pressure ulcers) where soft tissues are compressed between bony prominences and external hard surfaces.
-They are caused... read more (previously called pressure ulcers or pressure sores) often develop in older hospitalized patients because of age-related changes in the skin.
+They are caused... read more (also called pressure ulcers) often develop in older hospitalized patients because of age-related changes in the skin.
 Direct pressure may cause skin necrosis in as few as 2 hours if the pressure is greater than the capillary perfusion pressure of 32 mm Hg.
 During a typical emergency department visit, pressure injuries can start developing while older patients are lying on a hard stretcher waiting to be examined.
 After short periods of immobilization, sacral pressures reach 70 mm Hg, and pressure under an unsupported heel averages 45 mm Hg.
 Shearing forces result when patients sitting in wheelchairs or propped up in beds slide downward.
 Incontinence, poor nutrition, and chronic disorders may contribute to pressure injury development.

 In the hospital, older patients can become undernourished quickly, or they may be undernourished when admitted.
 Prolonged hospitalization exacerbates preexisting problems and often results in significant nutritional loss.
 Undernutrition Overview of Undernutrition Undernutrition is a form of malnutrition.
 (Malnutrition also includes overnutrition.)
 Undernutrition can result from inadequate ingestion of nutrients, malabsorption, impaired metabolism, loss... read more is particularly serious for hospitalized patients because it makes them less able to fight off infection, maintain skin integrity, and participate in rehabilitation; surgical wounds may not heal as well.